Windell2468/Veni-Vici-Project/README.md

 ## Notes

-The challenge was using API.
-It takes me to figure out of how it works and what it does with asynce/wait function.
+The challenge was using the API.
+It takes me to figure out how it works and what it does with the async/wait function.

 ## License